 Pediatric Palliative Care Fellowship

-The Pediatric Advanced Care Team (PACT), the pediatric palliative care service at Boston Children’s Hospital and the Dana Farber Cancer Institute, is offering a full-time, social work fellowship.
+The Pediatric Advanced Care Team (PACT), the pediatric palliative care service at Boston Children’s Hospital and the Dana Farber Cancer Institute, is offering a full-time, year-long social work fellowship.

-PACT is an inter-disciplinary team dedicated to improving symptoms and quality of life in children with advanced or life threatening illness.
+PACT is an inter-professional team dedicated to improving symptoms and quality of life in children with advanced or life threatening illness.
 The team includes physicians, nurse practitioners and social workers and works closely with, chaplains, communication specialists, psychologists, child life specialists, social workers, etc.

 Fellows receive two hours of supervision per week.
-The fellow will have the opportunity to attend PACT educational rounds featuring inter-disciplinary experts in the field of Pediatric Palliative Care, as well as other seminars offered at both Children's and Dana Farber Cancer Institute.
+The fellow will have the opportunity to attend PACT educational rounds featuring inter-professional experts in the field of Pediatric Palliative Care, as well as other seminars offered at both Children's and Dana Farber Cancer Institute.
 The fellow will participate in the Harvard Medical School Palliative Care Fellowship Program.